 Some orthodontic problems should start to be treated before all the adult (or permanent) teeth come in.
 Your dentist or orthodontist can do a screening to find out if your child will have any orthodontic problems.

 An orthodontic screening by the age of seven can help your dentist or orthodontist treat (or intercept) a problem as it is developing.
 This type of screening is called interceptive orthodontics.

-There are a number of methods for treating orthodontic problems.
+There are a number of methods for threatening orthodontic problems.
 Dr. J-R will determine which method will work best for you.

 There are four parts to braces:

 Most of the time, brackets, bands and arch wires are made of metal, but brackets and elastics can also be clear, tooth-colored or multi-colored.

 Dr. J-R may suggest other treatments before, during or after braces are put on the teeth.
 Other ways to solve your orthodontic problem that do not include braces may be suggested.